Plan the Perfect Philadelphia Trip Itinerary

 However, now that I’ve relocated to northern New Jersey, I have a deeper appreciation for all the sights Philly offers visitors, especially history buffs.

-So I hope this beginners guide helps you plan a trip to Philadelphia!
+So I hope this beginners guide helps you create a cool “Philadelphia Trip Itinerary!”
 With a little thought, you can have a great time exploring “The City of Brotherly Love” and visit another American city that you had written on your ever-growing travel wishlist.

 Why You Should Visit Philadelphia

 As a New Jersey native, I’m used to a busy existence between Philadelphia and New York City.
 Now I love New York City.
 Believe me, it’s one of my favorite places in the world, so I’m not knocking the Big Apple.
 However, I always felt that New York’s presence overshadowed Philly, which is a cryin’ shame.
 Why can’t we enjoy both?
 We’re capable of it, aren’t we?

 First of all, Philadelphia has so, so, so much history that it’s well worth a visit for the Revolutionary War-era sights alone.
 The historical significance alone is massive.
 And hey, the Liberty Bell is free.
 So think of your budget!

 The City of Brotherly Love also has many incredible museums, which you must add to your Philadelphia trip itinerary.
 However, I’m the type of person who can get easily lost in a museum for hours.
 For example, the Philadelphia Museum of Art is one of my favorite places to visit, but Philadelphia has a wide variety of museums for visitors to enjoy and all of them are reasonably priced!

 Finally, Philadelphia is a perfect stopping point on a East Coast road trip.
 The city is directly between New York City and Washington D.C.
 So your drive is nicely broken into manageable pieces.